Professor John Preston

 Mass Population Response to Critical Infrastructure Collapse – A Comparative Approach

-John Preston is Professor of Education in the Cass School of Education, University of East London.
+John Preston is Professor of Education at Bath Spa University.
 His research is on disaster education and public preparedness.
 John is a frequent contributor to media and public debates on preparing for disasters and his work has featured on the BBC, Reuter’s news and in the broadsheet press.
 His latest book is ‘Disaster Education’ (Sense Publishers, 2012).

 John was previously principal investigator on an ESRC funded research project ‘Preparedness pedagogies’ (2009 – 2010) and principal investigator on an EPSRC and ESRC project ‘Game theory and adaptive networks for smart evacuations’ (2010 – 2013).